SF-WDI-LABS/mongoose-books-app/README.md

 1. Get a 'console.log("I live to serve")' from your `scripts.js` to appear in your browser dev tools console.

-1. Get a custom style to work on your index.ejs page.
+1. Get a custom style to work on your index.hbs page.

 **Send Just JSON Data (with No Template)**

-So far, we've been using server-side HTML templating with ejs to put the painting data directly into our HTML before we send it.
+So far, we've been using server-side HTML templating with hbs to put the album data directly into our HTML before we send it.
 Now, we'll add an API route that sends back raw JSON data instead of a filled-in HTML page.

 We're making a weird app.
-Paintings and taquerias.
+Albums and taquerias.
 Treat your senses.

 1. Add some taqueria seed data to your server file.